Trayvon Martin Shooting Fast Facts

 April 20, 2012 - Zimmerman's bond hearing is held.
 Judge Lester sets Zimmerman's bond at $150,000.
 During the hearing, Zimmerman apologizes to the family of Trayvon Martin for the loss of their son.

 April 23, 2012 - Zimmerman is released on bail at 12:05 a.m.
-Later in the day, Zimmerman enters a written not guilty plea and waves his right to appear at his arraignment.
+Later in the day, Zimmerman enters a written not guilty plea and waives his right to appear at his arraignment.

 May 8, 2012 - Judge Kenneth Lester accepts Zimmerman's written plea of not guilty.